lisamburns/ruby-data-structures/tree-set.md

 **TODO**: if you take a tree and project it down onto the x-axis; it's a sorted array, and your search is a binary search.

+## Exercises
+Estimated time: 30min

+* Implement a `TreeSet`.
+* Populate an instance of your `TreeSet` with random numbers, then print the tree to visualize how balanced the tree is.